-If your pup is bolting out the front door
+If your pup is running out the front door

 If you’re outside and your pup gets off their leash